cilium/tetragon/docs/content/en/docs/getting-started/install-docker.md

 ---
-title: "Try Tetragon locally "
+title: "Quick Local Docker Install"
 weight: 1
 description: "Discover and experiment with Tetragon on your local Linux host"
 ---